- » Need to strike a balance between increasing your payload and satisfying government weight regulations?

 Get your upgrade right and leave it to a professional with NSM certification

-Contact us NOW!
 We are NSM certified and authorized by Transport Canada to upgrade your GVW.
 Although no solution is perfect when dealing with upgrades, if you want to keep your vehicle, we can to help you improve your GVW and remain compliant!
 Contact Vancouver Axle & Frame NOW – we offer GVW upgrades from our shop in Surrey, BC!